neelriyer/neelriyer.github.io/_posts/2020-09-06-Pyspark-Hacks.md

 If any one of strings: `'Police', 'Fort' , 'Lab'` are in the `local_site_name` column then we'll mark the corresponding cell as `High Rating`.

-The [`rlike`](https://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html#pyspark.sql.Column.like) function combined with the `F.when` function we saw earlier allow to us to do just that.
+The [`rlike`](https://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html#pyspark.sql.Column.like) function combined with the `F.when` function we saw earlier allows to us to do just that.

 ```